How to Use 360 Feedback for Talent Management

 - Scope of participants: Traditional 360 feedback is usually carried out with experienced leaders or managers, allowing them to receive well-informed feedback about their current style.
 In talent management, participants are often more junior, with the potential to grow into senior roles.
 They may not yet have direct reports, line management responsibilities, or experience in a management or leadership role, and therefore the traditional approach of providing feedback on current leadership style and skills does not work.

-- Questionnaire design: Traditional questionnaires are aligned with organisational expectations of managers/ leaders in their current roles.
-In talent management, the focus should be on behaviours that indicate future potential.
+- Questionnaire design: Traditional questionnaires align with the organisation’s expectations for managers or leaders in their current roles.
+For talent management, however, the focus should shift toward behaviours that signal future potential.
 Best practice is to concentrate on three components:

 High-potential dimensions |